Good Design Elevates a Sunny Co-op

 LIVING SPACE RESOURCES: Paint in Simply White: Benjamin Moore.
 Wood floors refinished in Bona Traffic in satin finish: Bona.
 Recessed Lighting, Cooper Halo 4″ LED Adjustable Gimbal lights and 4″ LED downlights with compatible Cooper dimmers (DLC03P): Polar-Ray.
 Baldwin Estate knobs in polished chrome door and closet hardware: Simon’s.

 KITCHEN RESOURCES: Countertop and backsplash: Garden State Soapstone.
 Cabinets and island: Custom by general contractor.
 Riverwood knobs and Edgecliff pulls cabinet hardware: Schoolhouse.
-Bosch stove, Miele dishwasher, and washer/dryer: AJ Madison.
+Bosch stove, Miele dishwasher, and washer/dryer: Appliances Connection.
 Sub-Zero refrigerator: P.C.
 Richard & Son.
 Sink: Kraus.
 Concetto faucet: Grohe.
 Talis S beverage faucet: Hansgrohe.
 Puck LED under-cabinet lights: Pure Edge Lighting.
 Jasper Morrison Glo-Ball S island pendant lamp: FLOS.
 Riviera island stools: Serena & Lily.

 LIVING ROOM RESOURCES: Elfa bookshelf system: The Container Store.